 The Class Profile

-At the time of acceptance, 28% of the Class of 2024 were international.
-The average age of students in the incoming class was 29 at the time of matriculation, and students worked an average of 5.7 years before starting the MBA program.
+Twenty-six percent of the MBA Class of 2025 are international.
+The average age of students in the incoming class was 29 at the time of matriculation, and students worked an average of 5.9 years before starting the MBA program.
 Finally, women make up 35% of the first-year class.

 Applicants may apply to McCombs during one of three admissions rounds, which usually occur in October, January and April.
 In the 2022-2023 admissions season, McCombs added a Round 4 deadline in May.
 The McCombs admissions committee requires candidates to submit essays, employment history, GMAT, GRE or EA scores, official transcripts from all collegiate and post-collegiate institutions attended, one letter of recommendation, a $200 application fee and, if applicable, TOEFL scores.
 After applicants submit their applications and pay the fee, they receive invitations to complete the video assessment (in lieu of the standard interview process).
 Applicants have seven days to complete the assessment upon receiving access to the video submission platform.
 There will be seven question prompts and applicants will have 3 minutes to answer each prompt.
 For the optional Admissions Connection, MBA applicants can meet virtually with an MBA student to ask questions about the program/student experience, address items about their candidacy that are not addressed elsewhere, and align on the next steps in the application process.